learn-co-curriculum/welcome-introduction/README.md

 <img class="center image" style="height: 300px" src="images/canvas-navigation.png" alt="navigate to a course"/>

-Clicking on a course will display that course's home page.
+Clicking on a course will display that course's front page.
 To access the rest of this course's content, click **Modules** in the navigation just to the left of this reading.